lockss/lockss-rtd-manual/docs/troubleshooting/iptables.rst

 Post-Installation Changes to :program:`iptables`
 ------------------------------------------------

-If your system did not initially need an adjustment for :program:`iptables` at the time K3s was installed, but later does (for example because :program:`iptables` is upgraded from a pre-1.8.0 version to version 1.8.0 or later), run this command (relative to the :ref:`lockss-installer-directory`) as a privileged user who can become ``root`` via :program:`sudo` [#fnprivileged]_:
+If your system did not initially need an adjustment for :program:`iptables` at the time K3s was installed, but later does (for example because :program:`iptables` is upgraded from a pre-1.8.0 version to version 1.8.0 or later), run this command (relative to the :ref:`LOCKSS Installer Directory`) as a privileged user who can become ``root`` via :program:`sudo` [#fnprivileged]_:

 .. code-block:: shell